deltachat/deltachat-pages/pt/help.md

 - **Mute chats** if you do not want to get notifications for them.
 Muted chats stay in place and you can also pin a muted chat.

 - **Archive chats** if you do not want to see them in your chat list any longer.
-  Archived chats remain accessible above the chat list or via search.
+  They remain accessible above the chat list or via search and are marked by <b style="border: 1px solid currentColor; padding: 0 3px; font-size:90%">Archived</b>

 - When an archived chat gets a new message, unless muted, it will **pop out of the archive** and back into your chat list.
   **Muted chats stay archived** until you unarchive them manually.